Prince Harry, Duke of Sussex

-Harry was educated at Wetherby School, Ludgrove School, and Eton College.
-He spent parts of his gap year in Australia and Lesotho, then underwent officer training at the Royal Military Academy Sandhurst.
-He was commissioned as a cornet into the Blues and Royals, serving temporarily with his brother William and completed training as a troop leader.
-In 2007–2008, he served for over ten weeks in Helmand Province, Afghanistan.
-He returned to Afghanistan for a 20-week deployment in 2012–2013 with the Army Air Corps.
-In June 2015, he resigned from the army.
+Educated at Wetherby School, Ludgrove School, and Eton College, Harry completed officer training at the Royal Military Academy Sandhurst.
+He was commissioned as a cornet into the Blues and Royals and served briefly alongside his older brother, William.
+Harry was deployed twice on active duty to Afghanistan; first for 10 weeks in Helmand Province during 2007–2008, and then for 20 weeks with the Army Air Corps in 2012–2013.

-Harry launched the Invictus Games in 2014 and remains the patron of its foundation.
-He gives patronage to several other organisations, including the HALO Trust and Walking With The Wounded.
-To encourage people to open up about their mental health issues, Harry, alongside his brother and sister-in-law Catherine, initiated the mental health awareness campaign "Heads Together" in April 2016.
+Inspired by the Warrior Games in the United States, Harry launched the Invictus Games in 2014 as founding patron and remains involved.
+Two years later, alongside his brother William and sister-in-law Catherine, Harry jointly initiated the mental health awareness campaign "Heads Together".

-In 2018, Harry was made Duke of Sussex prior to his wedding to American actress Meghan Markle.
-They have two children, Prince Archie and Princess Lilibet.
-In January 2020, the couple stepped down as working royals and moved to the Duchess's native Southern California.
-In October 2020, they launched Archewell Inc., an American public organisation that focuses on non-profit activities and creative media ventures.
-Together with his wife, Harry sat down for a much-publicised interview with Oprah Winfrey in March 2021, in which he said he was estranged from the royal family.
-With Winfrey he produced the mental health documentary series The Me You Can't See.
-He and his wife filmed the documentary series Harry & Meghan, released in December 2022.
-Harry's memoir Spare was published by Penguin Random House in 2023.
+In 2018 Harry was made Duke of Sussex prior to his wedding to American actress Meghan Markle.
+They have two children: Archie and Lilibet.
+Harry and Meghan stepped down as working royals in January 2020, moved to Meghan's native Southern California, and launched Archewell Inc., a Beverly Hills-based mix of for-profit and not-for-profit business organisations.
+In March 2021, Harry sat for Oprah with Meghan and Harry, a much-publicised American television interview with his wife and Oprah Winfrey.
+The couple filmed Harry & Meghan, a Netflix docuseries, which was released in December 2022.
+In 2023, Harry released his memoir, Spare.